AdobeDocs/experience-manager-64.en/help/forms/using/chart-component-interactive-communications.md

 **Y-axis > Title** Specifies the title for the y-axis.

-**Y-axis > Data Model Object &#42;** Specifies the form data model collection item to be plotted on y-axis.
+**Y-axis > Data Model Object &ast;** Specifies the form data model collection item to be plotted on y-axis.
 In the Print channel, the data model object for the Y-axis should be of type Number.

 **Y-axis > Function** Specifies the statistical/custom function to use for computing the values on y-axis.
 For more information about functions, see Use functions in chart and Example 2: Application of sum and mean functions in a line chart.